Why This Matters

 Risk Reduction

-- Lowers probability or impact of adverse events through proactive measures like safety protocols, internal controls, and process improvements
+- Lowers the probability or impact of adverse events through proactive measures like safety protocols, internal controls, and process improvements

-Compare: Risk Avoidance vs. Risk Reduction—both aim to decrease exposure, but avoidance eliminates the activity entirely while reduction allows it to continue with safeguards.
+Compare: Risk Avoidance vs. Risk Reduction: both aim to decrease exposure, but avoidance eliminates the activity entirely while reduction allows it to continue with safeguards.
 If an exam question describes a firm implementing new safety training, that's reduction; if they exit a business line, that's avoidance.

 Strategies That Transfer Risk to Others

-When you can't or don't want to bear certain risks, you can shift them to parties better equipped to handle them—for a price.
+When you can't or don't want to bear certain risks, you can shift them to parties better equipped to handle them, for a price.
 The key principle: risk transfer doesn't eliminate risk; it reallocates it to someone willing to accept it in exchange for compensation.

 Insurance